samsipe/nvidia-gpu-stock-checker/README.md

 4. **Enable GitHub Actions**
    - Go to the Actions tab and enable workflows

-5. **Done!** The workflow will now run every 15 minutes to check stock status.
+5. **Done!** The workflow will now run every hour to check stock status.

 You can also manually trigger a check by going to the Actions tab and running the "Check NVIDIA GPU Stock" workflow.

 ## How It Works

-1. The GitHub Action runs every 15 minutes
+1. The GitHub Action runs every 57 minutes
 2. It uses GitHub's cache system to store and retrieve the previous stock state
-3. The script checks NVIDIA's website for RTX 5090 FE availability
+3. The script checks Newegg's website for RTX 5090 availability
-4. If the GPU is in stock and it was previously out of stock, an SMS is sent
+4. If the GPU is in stock and it was previously out of stock, an SMS is sent with Twilio
 5. The new state is saved to the cache for the next run

 ## Twilio Cost Consideration